lostincalibasas/lostincalibasas/README.md

 * Unraveling the mysteries hidden in datasets.

 🌱 Currently Learning
-I'm on a continuous learning journey, always seeking to enhance my skills.
-Presently, I'm diving into:
+I'm on a continuous learning journey, always seeking to enhance my skills.</br>
 I'm currently immersed in the fascinating world of statistical models, with a focus on survival analysis. </br>
 My journey involves understanding the intricacies of this model and mastering its application in solving complex problems,</br>
 particularly in the realm of churn prediction.
 The thrill of predicting the future and optimizing strategies to retain valuable </br>
-customers is what drives my current learning adventure.ning] 🤝 Let's Collaborate
+customers is what drives my current learning adventure.
+🤝 Let's Collaborate
 I'm open to collaborations that involve:

-Exciting data science projects.
+* Exciting data science projects.</br>
-Innovative AI applications.
+* Innovative AI applications.</br>
-Knowledge-sharing initiatives.
+* Knowledge-sharing initiatives.</br>

 📫 How to Reach Me
 Feel free to connect with me through:

-LinkedIn
-Twitter
-Email
+LinkedIn[I'm a reference-style link][Arbitrary case-insensitive reference text] Email
 Let's explore the world of data and AI together!
 <!---